FdeFabricio/POC/README.md

 This property represents how distant the data are in time.
 It calculates the arithmetic mean of the time difference between consecutive measurements.
 Besides the mean, the standard deviation and coefficient of variation are also returned.
 The output is provided in seconds, therefore unit conversion may be needed.

-The refresh rate can be extracted generally or by grouping data, since the it can vary through the hours of the day, days of week, and so on.
+The refresh rate can be extracted generally or by grouping data since it can vary by the hours of the day, days of the week, and so on.
 This extraction also provides a verbose output which provides a dataframe that can be used to plot the refresh rate through time.

 #### Parameters
 - **timestamp:** timestamp column